Imposter/vsc_idf/README.md

 This will create a `c_cpp_properties.json`,  `tasks.json` and `launch.json`, along with a `vsc_idf.json` in the `.vscode` directory under the specified project path.
 The `vsc_idf.json` configuration file will require modification to reflect your setup.

+It is required to build the project to ensure the IntelliSense cache is built.
+This behaviour may change in future versions of this script.

+### Debugging

 Once the project is opened in VS Code, you will be able to run tasks using the Command Palette.
-You will also be able debug a device through VS Code by running the `ESP-IDF: OpenOCD` task and attaching GDB to it through VS Code using `ESP-IDF: Attach Debugger` under Debug.
-More information can be found below.
+You will also be able debug a device through VS Code by using `[GDB] Debug` under Debug.
+The `OpenOCD` task will start and the GDB client will connect to it automatically.
+Configuration of the debug interface in `.vscode/vsc_idf.json` in the project's directory is required prior to using the debugging features.

-Currently it is recommended to build the project using ESP-IDF just once *before* running the generate command to ensure all paths are discovered.
-This behaviour may change in future versions of this script.

 ### Available tasks

 The generated `tasks.json` provides the following tasks which can be executing the Command Palette in VS Code.
 They automatically set up the environment so no configuration is required.

-- ESP-IDF: Build
+- Build
    > Builds the application, along with all the required components and bootloader using ESP-IDF's idf.py.
 The output can be found in the project's `build` directory.
-- ESP-IDF: Clean
+- Clean
    > Cleans any output in the project's `build` directory using ESP-IDF's idf.py.
-- ESP-IDF: Watch 'sdkconfig'
-   > Waits for any changes to be made to the `sdkconfig` file and automatically generates a `sdkconfig.h` in the project's `build/config` directory.
-- ESP-IDF: Flash
-   > Flashes a device using ESP-IDF's idf.py.
-The device's port (`device > port`) must be configured in `vsc_idf.json` in the project's `.vscode` directory.
-- ESP-IDF: Monitor
+- Monitor
    > Open's a serial monitor to communicate with the device using ESP-IDF's idf.py.
 The baud rate will automatically be determined based on what's specified in `sdkconfig`.
 The device's port (`device > port`) must be configured in `vsc_idf.json` in the project's `.vscode` directory.
-- ESP-IDF: OpenOCD
+- OpenOCD
    > Launches an OpenOCD instance to connect to the target device.
 The interface and target board scripts (`debug > interface`, `debug > board`) must be configured in `vsc_idf.json` in the project's `.vscode` directory.
+- Upload
+   > Builds and flashes a device using ESP-IDF's idf.py.
+The device's port (`device > port`) must be configured in `vsc_idf.json` in the project's `.vscode` directory.
+- Upload and Monitor
+   > Builds and flashes a device using ESP-IDF's idf.py.
+A monitor is then opened after the device has been flashed.
+The baud rate will automatically be determined based on what's specified in the `sdkconfig`.
+The device's port (`device > port`) must be configured in `vsc_idf.json` in the project's `.vscode` directory.